Dongli99/Dongli99/README.md

 👨‍💼 Looking for **CO-OP** opportunities.

 🎓 Understand each course in depth by extra practice/projects
+* All
+ * Restructure knowledge in each course into mindmap.
 * Data Structure and Algorithm:
   * learn [Data Structures](https://github.com/Dongli99/Data-Structures-Java) by creating them from scratch.  ![Static Badge](https://img.shields.io/badge/-Algorithms-gray)
 * PL/SQL